What is an IRS Fresh Start and an Offer In Compromise

 Fresh Start with an Offer In Compromise Summary

-An Offer In Compromise (OIC) is a tax debt relief opportunity which allows one to settle a debt with the IRS for less than the amount owed.
+An Offer In Compromise (OIC) is a tax liability relief opportunity which allows one to settle a liability with the IRS for less than the amount owed.
 An OIC is just one of the tax relief options found within the provisions of the IRS Fresh Start program.
 Applying for and getting an Offer In Compromise approved by the IRS is a complicated process that can require a great deal of tax form completion and negotiation directly with the IRS.
 Any taxpayer can apply for and submit a request for an Offer In Compromise to the IRS on their own.
 However, there is a significant benefit to having a tax attorney who is highly experienced in this area to help you.
 A tax attorney will know the exact process, detailed qualifications and how to complete specific tax forms in order to give you the best chance of having your OIC approved.

 The W Tax Group has tax attorneys on staff who can help you with an OIC.
 You can request a 100% free consultation at your convenience here.